Barry Crago

-Barry Crago is a Wyoming politician.
+Barry Crago is an American attorney, rancher, and politician serving as a Republican member of the Wyoming Senate, representing District 22 since 2025.
+He previously served as a member of the Wyoming House of Representatives for District 40 from 2021 to 2024.

 Career

-Crago served as Deputy County Attorney for Johnson County, Wyoming from 2008 to 2011.
-In 2013, Crago began to serve in this position again, and has been serving in this position ever since.
-On August 18, 2020, when incumbent, state representative Richard Tass, sought re-election, Crago defeated Tass in the Republican primary.
-On November 3, 2020, Crago was elected to the Wyoming House of Representatives seat which represents the 40th district, uncontested.
-On January 4, 2021, Crago was sworn into this position, and he currently holds this office.
+Crago served as Civil Deputy County Attorney for Johnson County from 2008 to 2011, and then regained the position in 2013, an office he has held ever since.
+In 2017, Crago received the Wyoming State Bar's Community Service Award.
+On August 18, 2020, Crago defeated incumbent Richard Tass in the Republican primary for District 40, and won an uncontested race on November 3, 2020.
+On January 4, 2021, Crago was sworn into this position, and was re-elected to a second term in 2022.

 In 2024, Crago was elected to represent the 22nd district in the Wyoming State Senate.